wafflerdot/ChiefXD-Art/README.md

 - The bot starts an HTTP server on `PORT` (default `8080`) and responds `ok` on `/` and `/healthz`.
 - Use the provided `Dockerfile` to containerise.
 - For persistent role whitelists across revisions, point `PERMS_FILE` to a writable, persistent path (for example, a mounted volume).
 Ephemeral container filesystems may not persist across deployments.
+- For DB-backed permissions, use a managed Postgres/MySQL (e.g., Cloud SQL) and provide `PERMS_DSN`

 ## Troubleshooting
 - Commands don’t show up